kubernetes/website/content/en/docs/concepts/architecture/_index.md

 Kubernetes architecture allows for significant customization:

-- Custom schedulers can be deployed alongside or instead of the default scheduler.
+- Custom schedulers can be deployed to work alongside the default Kubernetes scheduler or to replace it entirely.
 - API servers can be extended with CustomResourceDefinitions and API Aggregation.
 - Cloud providers can integrate deeply with Kubernetes using the cloud-controller-manager.